 Moreover, addressing challenges in the here and now likely helps to build an effective movement, so patient longtermists might want to see significant investment in object level issues as a means to that end.
 It’s not even obvious that patient longtermists want to see much less investment in object level challenges than many urgent longtermists do.

 Furthermore, most people are not purely patient or purely urgent longtermists – rather they put some credence in both schools of thinking, and where they lie is a matter of balance.
 Everyone agrees that the ideal longtermist portfolio would have some of each perspective.

 All this said, I’m excited to see more research done into the arguments for patient longtermism and what they might imply in practical terms.

 If you’d like to see the alternative take — that the present day is an especially important time — you could read The Precipice: Existential Risk and the Future of Humanity by Toby Ord, who works at the University of Oxford alongside the three researchers mentioned above.

 If you found this interesting, and are thinking through how views like these might affect your career choices, our team might be able to speak with you one-on-one.
 We can help you consider your options, make connections with others working on similar issues, and possibly even help you find jobs or funding opportunities.

 Apply to speak with our team

-Sign up to our twice-monthly newsletter to be notified about future research like this:
+Sign up to our weekly newsletter to be notified about future research like this: